anjadrayton/anjadrayton/README.md

 ### Hi there

 I am an aspiring software engineer.
-Keen to work hard and gain new skills!
+Driven to build useful tools and gain new skills!

  Currently working on: a game to help students memorise flashcards @lewagon
 <!--